 Full Moon vs New Moon

 The moon does not give off light of its own.
-It reflects the light from the sun.
-As the moon moves around the earth, we see different parts of the moon’s lighted surface.
+It reflects the light from the Sun.
+As the moon moves around the Earth, we see different parts of the moon’s lighted surface.
 This is why the moon’s shape appears to change.
-Since the moon takes about a month to move around the earth, these changes in the moon’s shape repeat every month and are called phases of the moon.
+The moon takes about a month to move around the Earth.
+These changes in the moon’s shape repeat every month and are called phases of the moon.